calico/ap1-lung-paper/README.md

 - This study: {GEO accession number}
 - Published datasets reanalyzed here: Habermann GSE135893, Adams GSE136831, Tsukui GSE132771, Valenzi GSE214085, Zepp GSE149563, Strunz GSE141259, Curras-Alonso GSE211713, Narvaez del Pilar GSE180822, LGRC GSE47460 — see each dataset's original publication for terms of use.

+### R environments

+The analyses were run in two R environments. `package_versions.txt` lists which environment each script was run in, and the version of every package used.

 --------------

 ## Repository structure